 Entering the Roundabout

-Enter the roundabout only after yielding to the cars on your left.
+- Enter the roundabout only after yielding to all of the cars on your left.

 Exiting the Roundabout

 - Continue counter-clockwise around the center island until you see your exit and signal to turn.

 - Keep in mind that both lanes can exit (see above diagram).
 As in a standard intersection, use the left lane to make left turns, U-turns, or straight ahead movements.

 - Drivers in the right lane should exit or go straight.

 - Always stop for pedestrians and bicycles waiting to use the crosswalks.
 They have the right-of-way.

 All pedestrians must cross at the designated crosswalks.
 Although vehicles are required to stop for pedestrians, always exercise caution when crossing.

 Bicyclists are encouraged to walk their bikes and use the pedestrian crosswalks.
 Only experienced bicyclists should ride within the roundabout.
 Where available, bicyclists are to use the 10-foot-wide sidewalks.